mholling/nswtopo/README.markdown

         font-size: 4.9        # font size (in mm) for control labels
         fill: "#880088"       # colour for the control labels

-## Canvas

-If you include a PNG image named `canvas.png` in the map directory, it will be automatically detected and used as an underlay for the map.
-It is intended that this map canvas should be derived from one of the aerial images using an image editing tool such as Photoshop or GIMP, in order to represent vegetation cover.
-This is useful in case you are not satisfied with the vegetation layer provided above.

-Generating your own vegetation layer can be accomplished using the 'color range' selection tool in Photoshop, for example, or other similar selection tools.
-(Selecting on a single channel, such as green or magenta, may be helpful.)
-You can also create additional vegetation markings (e.g. for the distinctive, nasty heath that sometimes appears in ACT rogaines) using the aerial imagery.

-If you wish to create your canvas at a lower resolution, it is fine to resample (resize) the aerial image to smaller pixel count before selecting and colouring the vegetation.
-However, it is important that you *resample the image by changing its resolution* (usually shown in pixels/inch), rather than by changing the width and height.

 Excluding & Reordering Layers
 =============================